Learn about Cloudpress’ support for images and how you can control things like image compression, file names, etc.

 The file name of an image exported from Google Docs will always be “unnamed”.
 This is how the Google API reports the file name to Cloudpress.
 If you want to specify a custom file name during export, see the section on overriding the default behaviour later in this document.

-In Google Docs, you can specify image text by selecting the Alt text option from the context menu when you right-click on an image The Alt Text section allows you to specify an image description and title
+option from the context menu when you right-click on an image The Alt Text

 When exporting content, Cloudpress will use the image description as the